mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

 We refer to the framework that delivers this model functionality as a *service* (or *microservice*).
 While definitions of microservices vary, the core idea remains simple: a service provides a well-defined capability that accepts input and returns output - cleanly and reliably.

-## Service
+## Building the service

 ### Functionality

-Deliver predictions for a standard regression task: estimate the target value $Y$ based on four input features $(X_1, X_2, X_3, X_4)$.
-The model has been pre-trained on a large dataset and is capable of making near-instant predictions.
+The service exposes a pre-trained regression model that predicts the value of a continuous target variable $Y$ from four input features $(X_1, X_2, X_3, X_4)$.
+Once deployed, the model can be accessed via a lightweight API call, returning predictions in real time with minimal computational overhead.

 ### Design